emrea-works/course-design_patterns/design-patterns-catalog.md

 ## Factory Method

-Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Define an interface for creating an object, **but let subclasses decide which class to instantiate**.
 Factory Method lets a class defer instantiation to subclasses.

 ## Flyweight